Authorization: Design¶

 import plotly.express as px

 In order to record a script, we need to create a table with the same structure as the real data (i.e. the data that will be used in production).
 This dummy data will be used in the script recording as a ‘stand-in’ for the actual data.
 In order to do this for another party’s data, the data owner must have communicated the data structure.
-Alternatively, the analyst could obtain this information from the web portal data source page.
+Alternatively, the analyst could obtain this information from the platform data source page.

 prod_table1_handle = 'INSERT_TABLE_1_HANDLE_HERE'